Graduate Affiliates

 Shuozhen Bao (Email: sb2723@yale.edu)

 Hello!
-My name is Shuozhen (she/her/hers) and I’m a fourth-year PhD student in biomedical
+My name is Shuozhen (she/her/hers) and I’m a fifth-year PhD student in biomedical

 engineering.
 My research topic focuses on the co-profiling of spatial epigenome and